feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * Fragments that cannot be read aloud as part of a flowing sentence
 * Formal declarative phrasing — replace with thinking-out-loud register
 * Conditionals as opening lines — "if X then Y" as the first words of the hook
-* Narrator-mode hook openers — "dude they literally called him" puts viewer one remove from the event
+* Narrator-mode hook openers — puts viewer one remove from the event
 * Unattributed quotes as opening lines — requires the viewer to ask "who is speaking" before feeling impact
 * Timeline errors — sequence of events must be verified in Step 2 and correctly stated throughout
-* **Connector words as paragraph openers — any paragraph that begins with So, And, But, Because, or a compound connector (And here's, So here's, But here's) must be rebuilt unless that specific connector is documented as a native paragraph opener in Step 3 A2.
-This prohibition applies across the entire script — if the opener audit in the quality checks reveals more than two paragraphs beginning with the same word, rebuild until the count drops.**
+* **Connector words as paragraph openers — any paragraph that begins with So, And, But, Because, or a compound connector must be rebuilt unless that specific connector is documented as native in A2.
+If the opener audit reveals more than two paragraphs beginning with the same word, rebuild until the count drops.**

 ---